aionrobotics/docs/docs/aionio.rst

 1. Power on the vehicle

-2. Connect to the wi-fi network with a host computer.
+2. Connect to the WiFi network with a host computer.

 .. tip:: The name of the network is ``AIONio-`` plus the last four hexadecimal digits of the vehicles unique mac address.
 For example: ``AIONio-c71a``